Fangjang/Piggy_Proj/README.md

-A semester project on C# DotNet with MySQL.
+4th semester project on C# DotNet with MySQL.